-ICO is configured as a public business entity and, consequently, is subject to Royal Decree 451/2012 of 5 March, which regulates the remuneration of senior executives and management in the public business sector and other entities.
-It is also subject to the approval of the Interministerial Remuneration Committee as regards setting the pay of the entity's personnel who are not covered by a collective agreement.
+ICO is configured as a public business entity and, consequently, is subject to Royal Decree 451/2012, of 5 March, which regulates the remuneration of senior executives and management in the public business sector and other entities.
+It is also subject to the approval of the Interministerial Remuneration Committee as regards setting the pay of those of the entity's personnel who are not covered by a collective agreement.
 Accordingly, the remuneration of ICO's executives is limited by the regulations referred to above, which prevents different remuneration measures from being approved by the competent bodies.

-In accordance with the Eighth Additional Provision of Law 10/2014 of 26 June on the regulation, supervision and solvency of credit institutions, Title I of that law, which sets out corporate governance rules and remuneration policy, does not apply to ICO.
+In accordance with the Eighth Additional Provision of Law 10/2014, of 26 June, on the regulation, supervision and solvency of credit institutions, Title I of that law, which sets out corporate governance rules and remuneration policy, does not apply to ICO.

-10. INFORMATION ON SHARES AND EQUITY INSTRUMENTS NOT INCLUDED IN THE TRADING BOOK
+10. INFORMATION ON PARTICIPATIONS AND CAPITAL INSTRUMENTS NOT INCLUDED IN THE TRADING BOOK

-Note 2.1 to the Group's consolidated financial statements for 2015 includes a description of the portfolios into which the shares and equity instruments held by the Group are classified, together with the accounting recognition and valuation criteria applied to each.
-This Note also indicates the models and assumptions applied to determine the value of the instruments included in each portfolio.
-During the 2015 financial year there were no changes with a significant effect on the practices and assumptions used by the Group to value its shares and equity instruments.
+Note 2.1 to the Group's consolidated annual accounts for 2016 includes a description of the portfolios into which the participations and capital instruments held by the Group are classified, together with the accounting recognition and valuation criteria applied to each.
+That note also indicates the models and assumptions applied to determine the value of the instruments included in each portfolio.
+During the 2016 financial year there were no changes having a significant effect on the practices and assumptions used by the Group to value its participations and capital instruments.

-The Group holds shares and equity instruments for various different purposes.
-In this respect, it holds interests in entities with varying degrees of involvement in their management and decision-making, with which it seeks to achieve the objectives forming part of the Group's strategy and objectives as a whole and/or in which it is the intention to maintain a lasting presence as a shareholder ("strategic holdings").
-It also holds shares in other entities with different objectives, basically consisting of maximising the income obtained through their management in coordination with the Group's risk management objectives and strategies ("available-for-sale portfolios").
+The Group holds participations and capital instruments for various different purposes.
+In this respect, it holds participations in entities with varying degrees of involvement in their management and decision-making processes, with which it seeks to achieve the objectives making up the Group's strategy and objectives, as a whole and/or where the intention is to maintain a lasting presence as a shareholder ("strategic participations").
+It also holds participations in other entities with different objectives, basically consisting of maximising the income obtained through their management, in coordination with the Group's risk management objectives and strategies ("available-for-sale portfolios").

-In general, the shares and equity instruments held by the Group for strategic purposes are accounted for as Group companies, associates and joint ventures, whereas those held for sale and not forming part of the trading portfolio are classified as available-for-sale financial assets.
+In general, the participations and capital instruments held by the Group for strategic purposes are accounted for as Group companies, associates and jointly controlled entities, whereas participations held for sale and not forming part of the trading portfolio are classified as available-for-sale financial assets.

-Appendix 1 to the notes to the 2015 consolidated financial statements includes a detailed description of the ICO Group's holdings, with information on the investee entities, the carrying amount of those holdings and their fair value.
+Appendix 1 to the notes to the 2016 consolidated annual accounts includes a detailed description of the ICO Group's participations, with information on the investee entities, the carrying value of those participations and their fair value.

-Note 8 to the consolidated financial statements for the financial year 2015 indicates the types, nature and amounts of exposures in available-for-sale investments and equity instruments.
+Note 8 to the consolidated annual accounts for the financial year 2016 indicates the types, nature and amounts of exposures in available-for-sale participations and capital instruments.

-Gains or losses recognised in equity during the period are included in this note and in note 21 to the Group's consolidated financial statements for the financial year 2015.
+Gains or losses recognised in equity during the period are included in that note and in Note 21 to the Group's consolidated annual accounts for the 2016 financial year.

-There were no unrealised gains or losses not recognised in the balance sheet during financial year 2015.
+There were no unrealised gains or losses not recognised in the balance sheet during financial year 2016.

-There were no gains or losses during 2015 as a result of the sale or liquidation of equity instruments not included in the trading portfolio.
+There were no gains or losses during 2016 as a result of the sale or settlement of capital instruments not included in the trading portfolio.